-Today, I was trying to find out how to set 1-5 ratings scale by words, I thought this isn’t a hard thing, but it looks like the internet has no perfect answer, or at least no one could come up with the answer I am looking for.
+Today, I was trying to find out how to set 1-5 rating scale by words, I thought this isn’t a hard thing, but it looks like the internet has no perfect answer, or at least no one could come up with the answer I am looking for.
 So, I thought to post about what I’ve found and ask for your help.
-Not bad idea for a Sunday post after all 🙂
+Not a bad idea for a Sunday post after all 🙂

 When I searched using different keywords, results wasn’t accurate enough, and some articles are talking about different things, some results were funny though!
 Google tickled me with some women rating scale, I know it would be super awesome to use these in rating products, but that’s not possible in my case, haha.
 I only want to review and rate products this time, seriously!

 Of course, not all results was a waste of time, I found a quite good example for 1-5 rating scale on this page.

 - 3 = Good

 - 5 = Excellent